 The following instructions specify paths and filenames that are correct in most cases.
 It is possible, with different versions of Red Hat and different installations that the user will have to adjust the directions for these differences.

-1. Install the PXE software from the Red Hat 6.2 CD by doing the following.
+1. Install the PXE software by doing the following.